rohitkjohnedu/my_yade/doc/sphinx/introduction.rst

 :ref:`IGeom<inheritanceGraphIGeom>`
 	holding geometrical configuration of the two particles in collision; it is updated automatically as the particles in question move and can be queried for various geometrical characteristics, such as penetration distance or shear strain.

-	Based on combination of types of :yref:`Shapes<Shape>` of the particles, there might be different storage requirements; for that reason, a number of derived classes exists, e.g. for representing geometry of contact between :yref:`Sphere+Sphere<ScGeom>`, :yref:`Cylinder+Sphere<CylScGeom>` etc. Note, however, that it is possible to represent many type of contacts with the basic sphere-sphere geometry (for instance in :yref:`Ig2_Wall_Sphere_ScGeom`).
+	Based on combination of types of :ref:`Shapes<inheritanceGraphShape>` of the particles, there might be different storage requirements; for that reason, a number of derived classes exists, e.g. for representing geometry of contact between :yref:`Sphere+Sphere<ScGeom>`, :yref:`Cylinder+Sphere<CylScGeom>` etc. Note, however, that it is possible to represent many type of contacts with the basic sphere-sphere geometry (for instance in :yref:`Ig2_Wall_Sphere_ScGeom`).

 :ref:`IPhys<inheritanceGraphIPhys>`
 	representing non-geometrical features of the interaction; some are computed from :yref:`Materials<Material>` of the particles in contact using some averaging algorithm (such as contact stiffness from Young's moduli of particles), others might be internal variables like damage.